Involern/HTML5/README.md

 # HTML5
-Repo where I experiment with HTML5
+Repo for websites I make using latest version of HTML (HTML5).